quaeldurn/ragur/README.md

-Ragur is a word in old norwegian, meaning a feminine man which was a great insult in the old days, were masculinity was the thing that kept the olde warriors going.
+Ragur is a word in old norwegian, meaning a feminine man which was a great insult in the old days; were masculinity was the thing that kept the warriors going. (but the name doesn't really link, at all, to the program itself, unless you discover a super cool acronym.)